Study with us

 - Unofficial copies of transcripts

-- Two letters of recommendation, preferably one from the supervisor of the work submitted as evidence of appropriate research capability (must be requested from within the application)
+- Two letters of recommendation, preferably one from the supervisor of the work submitted as evidence of appropriate research capability and from your prospective Advisor (must be requested from within the application).

 - Indicate if you have secured funding or will be applying for funding from the Faculty of Education and/or Faculty of Graduate Studies funding opportunities